moss-lab/ScanFold/README.md

 # ScanFold

-The ScanFold pipeline is a set of scripts which scan a large RNA sequence (using ScanFold-Scan.py) and subsequently extract  structural motifs (using ScanFold-Fold.py) which have evidence of being ordered by evolution (potentially to serve a functional role).
+The ScanFold pipeline is a set of scripts which scan a large RNA sequence (using ScanFold-Scan.py) and subsequently extract  structural motifs (using ScanFold-Fold.py) which have evidence of being ordered by evolution to form an unusually stable structure (potentially to serve a functional role).

 The ScanFold-Scan.py and ScanFold-Fold.py scripts were built using Python3.6 and utilize several outside python modules.